What is the Virginia Cyber Range?¶

 - Eases the burden on Virginia schools of providing infrastructure for cybersecurity labs.

 - More large-scale exercises and a capture-the-flag environment are available.
+For more information, please see the article titled CloudCTF Overview.

 - Resources are provided at no cost to Virginia public high schools, colleges, and universities.